ash1982ok/fsblog/README.md

 1) Proper styles
 2) Mobile layout
 3) Browser testing i.e. haven't checked on IE11 or other browser except chrome.
 Though included polyfill
-4) Each folder index files to have a proper importing
+4) Folder structure and organization like having index files in each folder to have a proper importing
 5) Completion of all component testing and some more meaningful testing
+6) Integration testing

 ## Learn More